 Students are recommended to select upper-division coursework to best complete their majors.
 For example, the following subjects work well with the majors listed:

-- Cultural anthropology: Asian studies, communications, economics, ethnic studies, film studies, international affairs, Jewish studies, linguistics, media studies, political science, religious studies, sociology or women and gender studies majors.
+- Cultural anthropology: Asian studies, communications, economics, ethnic studies, film studies, history, international affairs, Jewish studies, linguistics, media studies, political science, religious studies, sociology or women and gender studies majors.

 - Archaeology: Art history, classics or environmental design majors.